CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ## Part 2 - New skills 🧰 - Committing and pushing 📸

+TODO: These aren't currently folded into a collapsable learning objectives block - they probably should be?
 ```objectives

 - [ ] save local changes to a repository in VSCode